JuliaLang/www.julialang.org/jsoc/gsod/projects.md

 Below you can find a running list of potential GSoD projects.
 If any of these are of interest to you, please reach out to the respective mentor(s).

-# PROPOSAL TITLE - Unifying the [JuliaHeath Organization](https://github.com/JuliaHealth) Documentation Landscape
+# Unifying the [JuliaHeath Organization](https://github.com/JuliaHealth) Documentation Landscape

 ## About your organization
 > [!Note]